-Trout Hike – Gunpowder River (MD – Masemore Downstream)
+Gunpowder River Trout Fishing (MD – Masemore Downstream)

-The water was running exceptionally strong and fast on this particular day since earlier in the week there had been a huge rainstorm that had blown out Deer Creek as well as the Gunpowder down in the Sparks section.
-They must have been releasing more water from the dam because the volume and the velocity made difficult to wade.
+The water was running exceptionally strong and fast on this particular day since earlier in the week there had been a huge rainstorm that had blown out Deer Creek and the Gunpowder down in the Sparks section.
+They must have been releasing more water from the dam because the volume and the velocity made it difficult to wade.
 At normal flows, fishing is pretty easy here.
 The vegetation hangs back and does not present a challenge to casting once you move a foot or two away from the bank.
-Of course, the Gunpowder trout are notoriously wary as a result of all the attention they receive and I tried to respect that as I entered the river.
+Of course, the Gunpowder trout are notoriously wary due to all the attention they receive, and I tried to respect that as I entered the river.

 This late in the season, I confined my presentation to nymphs and streamers and flipped them aggressively next to the structure that peppered the river bank.
 I worked up and down the stream bank with no success.
 This was going to be another day of being totally skunked.
 But, at least the sun was out, the weather was warm for late October, and I was not mowing the lawn or some other obnoxious domestic task.